Camp Scatico

 Camp Scatico is a brother-sister sleep-away camp for boys and girls located in the upper Hudson Valley of New York State, in the hamlet of Elizaville, which is in the town of Gallatin in Columbia County.

 History

 Camp Scatico has been in operation since 1921.
 It was founded by Nat Holman of the Original Celtics.
-Holman sold the camp to his niece Ruth (1921–2011) and her husband Irwin “Flick” Fleischner (1922–2004) in 1964, and the camp is currently owned and operated by their son David Fleischner, his wife Diana Wallerstein, and their older daughter Nicki Fleischner.
+Holman sold the camp to his niece Ruth (1921–2011) and her husband Irwin “Flick” Fleischner (1922–2004) in 1964, and the camp is currently owned and operated by their son David Fleischner, his wife Diana Wallerstein, and their daughters Audrey and Nicki Fleischner.
 It is the site where Camp MTV was taped, which aired Sunday, July 30, 1989.
+The name "Scatico" was influenced by the Schaghticoke people.